The Dillards: Biography

 In 1970, the band released Copperfields, a more progressive album with more orchestra and more drums.
-It was a further step away from traditional bluegrass but continued to progress the genre and keep it in the public eye.
-One artist who was profoundly influenced by both albums was Elton John, who said that, on his first trip to America, his first act was to see a Dillards concert.
-In 1973, The Dillards joined John on his Goodbye Yellow Brick Road tour.
-During the tour, The Dillards released Roots and Branches, which became their most commercially successful album.
+It was a further step away from traditional bluegrass, but continued to progress the genre and keep it in the public eye.
+One artist who was profoundly influenced by both albums was Elton John, who said that on his first trip to America, his first act was to see a Dillards concert.
+In 1973, the Dillards joined John on his Goodbye Yellow Brick Road tour.
+During the tour, the Dillards released Roots and Branches, which became their most commercially successful album.

-In 1989, Nitty Gritty Dirt Band co-founder John McEuen, a long-time Dillards fan, wanted to capture the spirit and energy of The Dillards on film; the result was the 80-minute video A Night In The Ozarks.
+In 1989, Nitty Gritty Dirt Band co-founder John McEuen, a long-time Dillards fan, wanted to capture the spirit and energy of the Dillards on film; the result was the 80-minute video A Night in the Ozarks.

 In 2002, The Dillards performed with Arlo Guthrie and Pete Seeger at Carnegie Hall.
-In 2008, Guthrie and The Dillards released 32 Cents, Postage Due, an album of Woody Guthrie songs.
+In 2008, Guthrie and the Dillards released 32 Cents, Postage Due, an album of Woody Guthrie songs.

 Over the years, the band has seen many personnel changes.
 Rodney and his wife, Beverly Cotton-Dillard, are the only remaining full-time members.
-Beverly is a native of Morrisville, North Carolina who performed with Janette Carter, Ola Belle Reed, Tommy Jarrell, and Doc and Merle Watson.
-Cotton-Dillard is recognized as an authority on the traditional Clawhammer banjo technique and her 1981 album Clog-In: An American Folk Dance Classic is considered an American folk classic.
+Beverly is a native of Morrisville, North Carolina, who performed with Janette Carter, Ola Belle Reed, Tommy Jarrell, and Doc and Merle Watson.
+Cotton-Dillard is recognized as an authority on the traditional clawhammer banjo technique, and her 1981 album Clog-In: An American Folk Dance Classic is considered an American folk classic.

 The Dillards continue to release new music.
-For their most recent album, 2020's Old Road New Again, they called upon Herb Pedersen, Ricky Skaggs, Sam Bush, Bernie Leadon and Don Henley.
+For their most recent album, 2020's Old Road New Again, they called upon Herb Pedersen, Ricky Skaggs, Sam Bush, Bernie Leadon, and Don Henley to perform.